 - 5 tablespoons butter, cut into 5 pieces

 - Preheat oven to 400 and set empty pie crust on a baking sheet.1 9-inch deep-dish pie crust, unbaked

-- In a small bowl, stir together flour and sugar.
-Sprinkle evenly over water in crust.
+- In a small bowl, stir together the flour and sugar.
+Sprinkle this mixture evenly over the water in the crust.
 Don't stir.4 tablespoons all-purpose flour, 1 cup sugar

-- Drizzle vanilla over water in pie crust.
+- Drizzle the vanilla over the water in the pie crust.
 Place pats of butter on top of this.2 teaspoons vanilla extract, 5 tablespoons butter, cut into 5 pieces

 - Bake at 400 for 30 minutes.
 Reduce heat to 375 and cover sides of crust if needed to prevent burning.
 Continue cooking for an additional 30 minutes.